 - If you have a partner, try different weight duvets (lighter for you, heavier for your partner) to minimise sleep disruption for your partner.

 What can be done about painful sex?

-Some women have vaginal dryness after menopause.
+Vaginal dryness may be experienced after menopause.
 This is uncomfortable and can make vaginal sex painful.
 Vaginal oestrogen cream is available on prescription.
 It increases vaginal moisture and makes penetrative sex more comfortable.
 Water-based lube might also make sex less painful.